 For a video about keeping your artwork flexible and organized by using layers in your document, see Organize artwork with layers.

-When an item in the Layers panel contains other items, a triangle appears to the left of the item’s name.
-Click the triangle to show or hide the contents.
-If no triangle appears, the item contains no additional items.
+- When an item in the Layers panel contains other items, an arrow appears to the left of the item’s name.
+Click the arrow to show or hide the contents.
+If no arrow appears, the item contains no additional items.

 A. Visibility column B. Edit column C. Target column D. Selection column

 The Layers panel provides columns to the left and right of the listings.
 Click in a column to control the following characteristics:

 Indicates whether items in the layers are visible or hidden (blank space), or whether they are template layers or outline layers.

 Indicates whether items are locked or unlocked.
 The lock icon indicates that the item is locked and cannot be edited; a blank space indicates that the item is unlocked and can be edited.

 Indicates whether items are targeted for application of effects and edit attributes in the Appearance panel.
 When the target button appears as a double ring icon (either or ), the item is targeted; a single ring icon indicates that the item is not targeted.